 - Board resolution or other written direction to retain outside counsel, scoping the inquiry, and providing any specific direction (e.g. form of reporting to the board).

 - Preliminary assessment by counsel of the scope of issues involved.

 - Notifications of personnel that an investigation is underway.

 - Internal investigation report to

-- Describe the facts surrounding the relevant events and potential violations of law or corporate policies
+- a) Describe the facts surrounding the relevant events and potential violations of law or corporate policies.

-- Identify and recommend remedial or corrective actions, including disclosure obligations
+- b) Identify and recommend remedial or corrective actions, including disclosure obligations.

 - Communication of resolution of investigation to those individuals who “need to know” how the matter was resolved.